learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

   - `User` is initialized with a name (string)
   - name **can be** changed after the User is initialized
 - `User#name`
-  - returns the User's name
+  - returns the `User`'s name
 - `User.all`
-  - returns an array of all the Viewer instances that have been initialize
+  - returns an array of all the `User` instances that have been initialize
 - `User#readings`
   - returns an array of `Reading` instances associated with the `User` instance.
 - `User#books_read`
   - returns an array of `Book` instances that the `User` has read.
 - `User#read_book(book)`
   - a `Book` instance is passed in as an argument
-  - `User` should now have that `Book` instance in it's list of `Book`s
+  - `User` should add that `Book` instance to it's list of books it has read `Book`s

 #### Reading